openlibraryenvironment/ui-rs/doc/refdata-api.md

 The result of this _is supposed to be_ that the label of the Refdata value with ID 43 changes to "Unknowable".

 XXX However, at present this does not work: instead, a new value is created (and is allocated a new ID), and both the old and new versions now exist in the category.
+See [PR-190](https://openlibraryenvironment.atlassian.net/browse/PR-190).

 #### Delete a value from a category